 Depending on whether or not your employer has hosted BYU-Idaho interns before, the Academic Discovery Center may contact you about having your employer create a "master agreement," a contract made by the employer, the student and BYU-Idaho.
 It is your responsibility to ensure this happens quickly.

 - The entire class will be conducted through I-Learn.
 You'll find a syllabus on I-Learn outlining course policies and procedures.
 Deadlines on assignments are strictly enforced.

-- If you encounter any changes to your internship—including information relating to start or end dates, schedule or compensation—please report them to both Sister Bair and the Academic Discovery Center immediately.
+- If you encounter any changes to your internship—including information relating to start or end dates, schedule or compensation—please report them to both Sister Bair and the internship office immediately.

 |Academic Discovery Center: Career Services